 I teach Mindfulness Yoga + Meditation.
-It is breath based Hatha yoga and guided meditation combined to provide an oasis of vibrant, centered well-being and a basis for a home practice.
+It is breath based Hatha yoga and guided meditation combined to provide an oasis of vibrant, centered well-being.
 It is a mixed level class.
 Options are given throughout the class so that you can have a vigorous practice or a more gentle practice depending on your level of experience and how you are feeling that day.

-My “day job” is as a lawyer/mediator, practicing mindfulness-based mediation at ADR Services in Los Angeles. (http://www.adrservices.org/neutrals/mark-fingerman.php; http://markfingerman.com).
-Prior to that I was a civil trial lawyer for over 25 years.
+My day job is as a lawyer/mediator, practicing mindfulness-based mediation at ADR Services in Los Angeles and teaching Functional Mindfulness in companies and professional service firms.
+Prior to that, I was a civil trial lawyer for over 25 years.
 I live in Santa Monica, surf the local point breaks, bike and hike the local mountains.